-In 2018, the Vitiligo community had some serious major wins to be proud of.
-From features in magazines, to representing global fashion brands to being the face of beauty campaigns (which ironically many of us thought we weren’t), the past few years has created unimaginable opportunities that has allowed us to show off and celebrate our skin.
+In 2018, those with vitiligo were able to collectively celebrate moments where brands had diversified and used models with vitiligo to front their campaigns.
+From features in magazines, which extended to representing global fashion brands and being the face of beauty campaigns, 2018 created unimaginable opportunities that has inspired us and allowed us to celebrate our skin.

-Its great to see brands are finally starting to ‘think outside the box’ and are looking beyond the women and models that resemble the Kylie Jenner’s and Gigi Hadid’s of the world, its definitely a time for us to be proud and so here are 4 stories I want to celebrate from 2018…
+It’s great to see brands are finally starting to ‘think outside the box’ and are looking beyond the Kylie Jenner’s and Gigi Hadid’s of the world and finally using women that better reflect what society looks like.
+Here are 4 stories worth celebrating these past 12 months…

 Amy Deanna; the face of Covergirl

-Amy Deanna’s face quickly swept across the internet when she became the first model with Vitiligo to represent makeup brand, Covergirl.
-The campaign, I Am What I Am, carried the powerful message about being ‘unapologetically’ you.
+Amy Deanna’s flawless face quickly swept across social media and news platforms when she became the first model with vitiligo to represent makeup brand, Covergirl.
+The campaign, I Am What I Am, carried the powerful message about the importance of being ‘unapologetically’ you.

-In the 15 second ad campaign, Amy asks ‘Why try to blend in when you can choose how to stand out?’, whilst applying Tru Blend foundation to the patches on her face.
-It’s a phrase that resonates so much with women with Vitiligo, because for so long we didn’t want to stand out.
-We wanted to blend in.
-Hide in fact and for many of us, we would scour the market for the best products that disguised our skin as much as possible.
+In the 15 second ad campaign, Amy looks down the camera lens and asks ‘Why try to blend in when you can choose how to stand out?’, whilst applying Tru Blend foundation to the patches on her face.
+It’s a question that likely resonates with so many women with vitiligo, because for so long we didn’t want to stand out.
+We wanted to blend in and so would seek every option that allowed us to cover up, including makeup which for many, was the best coverage option.
 Now, standing out is about being us, which is something so many of us are starting to do….

 Gillette: My Skin My Way